 Drivers are able to get their IDP over the counter on the same day, provided they have the supporting documents.
 You can also order one as early as three months prior and delay the start date of your permit, however a permit cannot be backdated.

 Each version of the IDP costs £5.50.
-There are three permits in total.
-So if you need two permits, you will pay £11.
+There are three types of permit.
+If you need two permits (because you're driving across two countries that require different permits, for example), you will pay £11.
 Which one or how many you need depends on where you will be driving.

-For countries outside of the EU, you should check with your insurer to make sure your policy covers you.
-If it doesn’t, you can either upgrade your policy or, depending on your insurer, pay for it as an extra – this usually covers you for 30 days.
+If you're driving your own car outside of EU countries, check with your insurer to make sure your policy covers you.
+If it doesn’t, you can either upgrade your policy or, depending on your insurer, pay for a standalone, temporary car insurance policy.